 Most Crowded Time To Visit Disney

-With 58 million guests yearly, Disney World has the most crowds during school breaks, holidays, and weekends.
-Generally, you can expect seasonal events, especially the holidays (December 26-December 31), to see the most crowds.
+With 58 million guests yearly – me being one, Disney World as suspected, has the most crowds during Spring and Summer Breaks, and weekends.
+Generally, you can expect seasonal events, especially the holidays (December 26-December 31), to pull in the most crowds.

-However, the holiday season is the most magical time for events and the overall wow factor.
+However, the holiday season is the most magical time.
+I mean, they really pull out all of the stops for Halloween and the Festive Holidays.
 Visitors can get wrapped up in tinsel-tactic décor, spectacular shows, festivals, and other entertainment to celebrate the season’s spirit and extra-special magic.

 Least Crowded Time To Visit Disney